vinluvs/vinluvs/README.md

 - 👋 Hi, I’m vivek.
-I am a Bsc computer application student.
+I am a Bsc computer application graduate and self-learner.
 - 👀 I’m interested in web and app development.
-I am also interested in Ai,cloud and data science along with some art & design stuffs.
+I am also interested in generative Ai along with some art & design stuffs.